 When a tooth is impacted it may require surgical exposure to then move the tooth into its correct position.
 Dr. Allain or Dr. Yaholnitsky make a small window in the gum tissue to expose the impacted tooth.
 In some cases some bone may need to be removed to expose the impacted tooth.
 An orthodontic button and chain is generally bonded to the impacted tooth, allowing the orthodontist to then move the tooth into position.

 This minor procedure is used when rotated teeth have been straightened by orthodontic treatment.
 The rotation of these teeth creates tension in the fibers attaching the gums to the teeth so that the teeth attempt to rotate back to their original orientation.
 A small incision is made between the gums and the teeth to release the fibers and allows the fibers to reattach to the tooth in the correct orientation.
 No sutures are needed and minimal bleeding or discomfort occurs.
 This procedure decreases the chance of the tooth rotating back to the orientation it had prior to the orthodontic treatment.

-This procedure is used to remove the small fold of tissue (frenum) inside the upper or lower lip, usually in the front, where it attaches to the gum.
+This procedure is used to remove the small fold of excess muscle tissue (frenum) inside the upper or lower lip, usually in the front, where it attaches to the gum.
 This attachment may cause the separation of teeth, prevent orthodontic movement or cause recession of gum tissue.
-The procedure is completed under a local anesthetic, the frenum is pinched with surgical forceps, reduced with incisions on either side of the instrument and closed with dissolvable sutures.
+The procedure is completed under a local anesthetic, the frenum is pinched with surgical forceps, reduced with incisions on either side of the instrument and closed with dissolvable stiches.